daniloCarvalho/shiny-gallery/README.md

 Contributions to the Gallery are welcome and encouraged!
 You can submit a contribution in one of two ways:

-- Post to the Gallery [issue tracker](https://github.com/rstudio/shiny-gallery/issues/new).
-The issue just needs to include a link to where the application is hosted on the web (the RStudio hosting service [ShinyApps](http://www.shinyapps.io/signup.html) is a good choice for this).
+1. Post to the Gallery [issue tracker](https://github.com/rstudio/shiny-gallery/issues/new).
+The issue needs to include a link to where the application is hosted on the web (the RStudio hosting service [ShinyApps](http://www.shinyapps.io/signup.html) is a good choice for this) as well as a link to the application's source code (e.g. a [gist](http://defunkt.io/gist/) containing the source code).

-- Fork and clone the Gallery repository, import your application (see below for details), then send us a pull request.
+2. Fork and clone the Gallery repository and send us a pull request with your contribution (more details on doing this below).

+Note that if you are not experienced with creating pull requests already it might be simpler to start by posting contributions as issues.
 In either case, there are a few guidelines that contributions should meet:

 1. They should clearly demonstrate one or two concepts or techniques with a minimum of additional scaffolding code.